Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Balor.md

 "cr": "19"
 "traits":
 - "desc": "When the balor dies, it explodes, and each creature within 30 feet of it\
-    \ must make a DC 20 Dexterity saving throw, taking 70 (dice: 20d6|avg (20d6))\
+    \ must make a DC 20 Dexterity saving throw, taking dice: 20d6|avg (20d6) fire\
-    \ fire damage on a failed save, or half as much damage on a successful one.
-The\
+    \ damage on a failed save, or half as much damage on a successful one.
+The explosion\
-    \ explosion ignites flammable objects in that area that aren't being worn or carried,\
+    \ ignites flammable objects in that area that aren't being worn or carried, and\
-    \ and it destroys the balor's weapons."
+    \ it destroys the balor's weapons."
   "name": "Death Throes"
 - "desc": "At the start of each of the balor's turns, each creature within 5 feet\
-    \ of it takes 10 (dice: 3d6|avg (3d6)) fire damage, and flammable objects\
+    \ of it takes dice: 3d6|avg (3d6) fire damage, and flammable objects in the\
-    \ in the aura that aren't being worn or carried ignite.
-A creature that touches\
+    \ aura that aren't being worn or carried ignite.
+A creature that touches the balor\
-    \ the balor or hits it with a melee attack while within 5 feet of it takes 10\
+    \ or hits it with a melee attack while within 5 feet of it takes dice: 3d6|avg\
-    \ (dice: 3d6|avg (3d6)) fire damage."
+    \ (3d6) fire damage."
   "name": "Fire Aura"
 - "desc": "The balor has advantage on saving throws against spells and other magical\
     \ effects."